 Data is reported by retailers on a voluntary basis and not audited by us.

-- There were 297 completed electricity and 44 gas disconnection for non-payment between 1 and 28 February 2021 (residential and small-business customers), as reported by nine retailers.
-We note that in 2021, over two thousand residential customers have been disconnected for non-payment as follows:
+- There were 1,951 electricity and 371 gas disconnections for non-payment between 1 and 30 April 2021 (residential and small-business customers), as reported by 11 retailers.

-- The overall number of residential customers receiving tailored assistance has increased in February.
+- The overall number of residential customers receiving tailored assistance has decreased in April.
 We note that:

-- the number of customers on tailored assistance who cannot pay for their on-going usage increased in February.
-The average arrears of these customers is currently at its highest level in February for both electricity and gas.
+- the number of customers on tailored assistance who cannot pay for their ongoing usage decreased in April from the previous month.
+Although the number of customers has decreased, the average arrears of these customers remained unchanged and at its highest level in April for both electricity and gas.

-- The number of small business customers on payment assistance remained stable in February.
-The average arrears for small business customers in February 2021 decreased and is lower compared to the peak in late November for electricity and gas.
+- The number of small business customers on payment assistance remained steady in April and is at a similar level to July and August 2020.
+The average arrears for small business customers increased for electricity in April but is lower compared to the peak in late November.